 As a parent, you might be torn between indulging your child by purchasing the gift of their choosing for their parent and rejecting that idea based on the anger you have for your ex-spouse.
 Thoughts of “Will (s)he do that for me?” or “I am not giving her/him one more penny!” might come into play.
 Take a deep breath and step out of the ex-spouse role and back into mommy/daddy mode.
 As your child’s parent, what is the best solution?

 In anticipation of this situation, many parents set up a bank account to be funded jointly and used for the child’s expenses.
 Gifts, not just for holidays but also for birthdays, should be included in these budgets.
 Second option: if your children receive an allowance, you might want to increase it for the holidays or other times of the year and allow them to decide how to allocate their funds.
-The third option is to pay for the gifts out-of-pocket and to avoid resentment by compartmentalizing the expense as part of your general holiday budget – as opposed to one more thing your are doing for your ex.
+The third option is to pay for the gifts out-of-pocket and to avoid resentment by compartmentalizing the expense as part of your general holiday budget – as opposed to one more thing you are doing for your ex.
 Last option is deciding in advance that gifts will be limited to the child and that parents should only expect gifts from the child that they can make instead of buy.

+Post-divorce family-gift-giving doesn’t have to be difficult.
 Remember that your ultimate goal is to infuse your child with positive holiday memories.
 When they grow up they will most likely not remember exactly who gave what to whom but the general sentiment of the gift exchange process.
 Create wonderful, peaceful and generous moments with your loved kids that they will pass on to their own families.